Din Joe Buckley: Inter-county

 Buckley first came to prominence on the inter-county scene at a time when Cork were making a breakthrough after nearly a decade in the doldrums.
 An 8–9 to 6–4 defeat of Tipperary in the decider gave Buckley his first National Hurling League medal in 1940.
 He added a second winners' medal to his collection in 1941 following a defeat of Dublin.

 An outbreak of foot and mouth disease hampered the 1941 championship, and Cork were nominated to represent the province in the All-Ireland series.
 Buckley lined out in the final against Dublin, however, it turned into a one-sided affair thanks to contributing goals from Johnny Quirke and Ted O'Sullivan.
 At the full-time whistle Cork had won by 5–11 to 0–6.
 It was one of the most one-sided championship deciders of all-time, however, it did give Buckley an All-Ireland medal.

 Buckley added a Munster medal to his collection in 1942 as Tipp were downed by 4–15 to 4–1.
 The All-Ireland final was a replay of the previous year with Dublin providing the opposition once again.
 Cork ultimately won by 2–14 to 3–4 and Buckley collected a second All-Ireland medal.

 After missing the provincial final defeat of Waterford, Buckley was back for the All-Ireland decider with Antrim becoming the first Ulster side to qualify for a final.
-Unfortunately, the occasion got to the Glensmen as Cork built up an unassailable 3–11 to 0–2 half-time lead.
-The final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Buckley a third All-Ireland medal.
+Cork built up an unassailable 3–11 to 0–2 half-time lead over Antrim and the final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Buckley a third All-Ireland medal.